FinancialForce Appoints Burton M. Goldfield as New Chairman of the Board

 Mr. Goldfield assumed the role of Chairman effective April 15, 2021.
 Goldfield is the president and CEO of TriNet, a leading provider of comprehensive human resources solutions for small and medium-size businesses.
 With more than 25 years of experience in sales, operational, and technology leadership roles, he is known for driving product innovation and business growth.
 Goldfield has transformed TriNet into a leading cloud-based HR provider, with the company's net revenue more than quadrupling during his tenure.

-Some of Goldfield's extensive experience includes serving as CEO of a leading Saas provider of spend management solutions in addition to holding senior roles at Rational Software, IBM, and Hyperion, which was later acquired by Oracle.
+Some of Goldfield's extensive experience includes serving as CEO of a leading SaaS provider of spend management solutions in addition to holding senior roles at Rational Software, IBM, and Hyperion, which was later acquired by Oracle.

 "We are extremely pleased to welcome Burton as Chairman of the Board.
 His addition to the Board comes at a time of increased customer success, product innovation, market penetration, and international expansion for FinancialForce," said Scott Brown, CEO of FinancialForce.
 "We could not be happier with this new appointment as his tremendous leadership and operational experience in scaling global software organizations will be instrumental as we continue to accelerate FinancialForce's growth."